Tripterygium wilfordii

 Tripterygium wilfordii, or léi gōng téng (Mandarin) (雷公藤, Japanese: raikōtō), sometimes called thunder god vine but more properly translated thunder duke vine, is a vine used in traditional Chinese medicine.

 Tripterygium wilfordii has been promoted for use in rheumatoid arthritis and psoriasis; however, due to safety concerns this use is not recommended.
 Evidence is insufficient to deem it effective as a method of birth control for humans.
-A 2021 study published in Nature Communications found that one chemical isolated from the herb, triptonide, was an effective male birth control in mice and non-human primates, while others chemicals present in the herb have been previously shown to cause severe liver toxicity.

-Extracts of the bark T. wilfordii have been used as an insecticide in China for centuries, as documented in Wu Qijun’s 1848 Illustrated Catalogues of Plants.
+Extracts of the bark T. wilfordii have been used as an insecticide in China for centuries, as documented in Wu Qijun's 1848 Illustrated Catalogues of Plants.

 Health effects

 The United Kingdom government does not recommend the use of Tripterygium due to potential side effects.

 Birth control

 Evidence is lacking that Tripterygium is either safe or effective as a method of birth control in men.
 Two trials found less sperm in people taking it for rheumatoid arthritis but these trials were observational in nature.
 A 2021 study in the journal Nature Communications found that triptonide, a chemical isolated from Tripterygium, was an effective birth control for male mice and male cynomolgus monkeys, but noted that other chemicals present in the plant cause severe toxicity, so consuming the herb or general extracts of the herb for birth control purposes is potentially dangerous.